Infantry in the Middle Ages: Deep formations

-The nature of infantry combat
+Against other types of combatants

-Infantry versus cavalry
+Against cavalry

 Tactically there were only two ways for infantry to beat cavalry in an open field battle: firepower and mass.
 Firepower could be provided by swarms of missiles.
 Mass could be provided by a tightly packed phalanx of men.
 Such tactics were long-established; the Romans used missile troops such as slingers, and the core infantry learned to deal with swarming enemy cavalrymen by forming a hollow square fenced with a solid hedge of iron pila (large javelins).
 Alexander the Great combined both methods in his clashes with the Asiatic horseman of Persia and India, screening his central infantry phalanx with slingers, archers and javelin-men, before unleashing his cavalry against the enemy.
 Both mass and firepower could be aided by a good tactical position, such as on a hill or on rough terrain, where enemy cavalry would have trouble manoeuvring.
-These ancient lessons were relearned in the Medieval period: in the Crusades, in the continued operations of forces like the Flemish footman, and particularly the Swiss pikeman and the English longbowman.
+These ancient lessons were relearned in the medieval period: in the Crusades, in the continued operations of forces like the Flemish footman, and particularly the Swiss pikeman and the English longbowman.

 The Crusades offer an illustration of the growing recognition of the need for infantry.
 Against the mounted Islamic foes of European armies, infantry forces were of vital importance.
 Archers, for example, were essential in holding the fast-moving Muslim cavalry at bay—suppressing their firepower, and allowing the armoured knights to mount successful counter-attacks.
 Pikemen were important in screening the flanks of the Christian forces, always vulnerable to assault by the Turkish horsemen.
 Against Saladin's light cavalry at Jaffa (c.
 1192) during the Crusades, Richard of England drew up a line of spearmen, kneeling on the ground with spear planted in front, forming an effectual 'hedge of steel' against the charging enemy horsemen.
 Behind the spear wall, crossbowmen stood ready, with assistants helping to reload.
 The Muslim armies attacked but the combined firepower of the archers and the steadiness of the wall of spears held.
 Once the Muslims pulled back, Richard ordered his armoured knights forward, and Saladin withdrew.
 At the battle of Courtrai in 1302, the determined Flemish infantry staked out a good position on advantageous ground (cut up with streams and ditches) and stood firm against the cavalry charge of the French nobles using their pikes and wooden Goedendag, a combination spear and club.
 The French charge was stopped and the Flemish infantry then moved forward to liquidate the opposition.
 At Bannockburn, the Scottish fighters dug numerous pits to foil the English cavalry, blunted the English advance, then counter-attacked with their pike army to soundly defeat their opponents.
 These and other examples illustrate the importance of trained infantry, but the dominance of the footman did not come overnight.
-Both cavalryman and infantryman continued to operate for long periods side by side throughout the Medieval period.
+Both cavalryman and infantryman continued to operate for long periods side by side throughout the medieval period.